giacomo-carta/giacomo-carta/README.md

-<div align="center"> <h1 align="center"> Hi There!
-I am a Data Analyst 👋 </h1> </div>

-<b>Hi, My name is Giacomo.
-I am a data professional.
+# 👋 Hi, I'm Giacomo Carta!

 Welcome to my GitHub profile!
 I'm passionate about the world of data and analytics.
-Aspiring to become a data analyst, I am dedicated to leveraging data-driven insights to solve real-world problems.<b>
+Aspiring to become a data analyst, I am dedicated to leveraging data-driven insights to solve real-world problems.

-<div align="center"> <h1 align="center"> 🚀 My Journey to Become a Data Analyst </h1> </div>
+## 🚀 My Journey to Become a Data Analyst

 - 👨‍💻 Currently completing a Data Skills Bootcamp to strengthen my foundational knowledge in data analysis.
 - 📊 Developing expertise in tools and technologies such as Python, SQL, and data visualization libraries like Matplotlib and Seaborn.